-1. Elements of the Estimation of Structural Models

-1.1 Estimation of a Structural Model Assuming EUT 2-
+1. Elements of Structural Estimation -2 1.1 Structural Estimation Assuming EUT -2

-1.2 Stochastic Errors 0-
+1.2 Stochastic Errors

-2. Probability Weighting and Rank-Dependent Utility 8-
+2. Probability Weighting and Rank-Dependent Utility , -

-3. Loss Aversion and Sign-Dependent Utility -11-
+3. Loss Aversion and Sign-Dependent Utility -

-3.1 Original Prospect Theory
+3.1 Original Prospect Theory -

-3.2 Cumulative Prospect Theory
+3.2 Cumulative Prospect Theory -13)-

-3.3 Will the True Reference Point Please Stand Up? -14-
+3.3 Will the True Reference Point Please Stand Up? -

-4. Mixture Models and Multiple Decision Processes -16-
+4. Mixture Models and Multiple Decision Processes) -

-4.1 Recognizing Multiple Decision Processes -16-
+4.1 Recognizing Multiple Decision Processes , -

-4.2 Implications for the Interpretation of Process Data -18-
+4.2 Implications for the Interpretation of Process Data ,-

-4.3 Comparing Latent Process Models -19io compuning among a received and a control of the
+4.3 Comparing Latent Process Models -

-5. Dual Criteria Models from Psychology -22-
+5. Dual Criteria Models from Psychology22 !

-5.1 The "SP" Criteria -23-
+5.1 The "SP" Criteria -23

 5.2 The "A" Criteria

-5.3 Combining the Two Criteria -26-
+5.3 Combining the Two Criteria -25

-5.4 Applications -27-
+5.4 Applications -

-6. The Priority Heuristic -30-
+6. The Priority Heuristic -30)-

-2.6

-7. Conclusion -36-
+7. Conclusion

-References -43-
+References43 1-

-Appendix A: Experimental Procedures for Binary Lottery Choice Task -A1-
+Appendix A: Experimental Procedures for Binary Lottery Choice Task -

-Appendix B: Estimation Using Maximum Likelihood
+Appendix B: Estimation Using Maximum Likelihood , -

 B1.
-Estimating a CRRA Utility Function
+Estimating a CRRA Utility Function }-

 B2.
-Loss Aversion and Probability Weighting
+Loss Aversion and Probability Weighting 1

 B3.
-Adding Stochastic Errors
+Adding Stochastic Errors -

 B4.
-Extensions A12-
+Extensions - 1

-Appendix C: Instructions for Laboratory Experiments A14-
+Appendix C: Instructions for Laboratory Experiments ļ.

 C1.
-Baseline Instructions A14-
+Baseline Instructions ļ-

 C2.
-Additional Instructions for UK Version A21-
+Additional Instructions for UK Version -

 Economists tend not to take the full range of theories from psychology as seriously as they should.
 Psychologists have much more to offer to economists than the limited array of models or ad boc insights that have been adopted by behavioral economists.
 One simple reason for this lack of communication is that psychologists tend to "estimate" their models, and test them, in a naive fashion that makes it hard for economists to evaluate the broader explanatory power of those models.
 Another reason is that psychologists tend to think in terms of the process of decision-making, rather than the characterization of the choice itself, and it has been hard to see how such models could be estimated in the same way as standard models from economics.
-We propose that psychologists use the maximum likelihood estimation of structural models to address these barriers to trade between the two disciplines (or that economists use these methods to evaluate models from psychology).
+We propose that psychologists use structural maximum likelihood estimation to address these barriers to trade between the two disciplines (or that economists use these methods to evaluate models from psychology).